ishiikurisu/BulletHellJam2021/README.md

 After improving the game a lot today, I think there is one last thing before I can consider this game somehow complete: sound!

-- [ ] Compose theme song for main menu
+- [x] Compose theme song for main menu
-- [ ] Include sound effect when bullets are shot
+- [ ] ~~Include sound effect when bullets are shot~~
-- [ ] Include sound effect when Honey is hurt
+- [x] Include sound effect when Honey is hurt
-- [ ] Include sound effect when anger mode is activated
+- [ ] ~~Include sound effect when anger mode is activated~~

+Playing sound effects when bullets are shot makes the game unbearable to play.
+The same applies for anger mdoe.

+Feedback:

+- [ ] Make bullets bigger
+- [ ] Add more levels
+- [ ] Maybe include a boss level

 ### Specs